bluebirz/bluebirz.github.io/_drafts/yaml.md

 {% include bbz_custom/link_preview.html post="2023-03-12-file-formats-ive-worked-with.md" %}

 YAML formats has been adopted and very popular in recent years from its flexibility and human-readable format.
+Many popular services support YAML configurations for example, Kubernetes, Docker compose
 ---

 ## Benefits